Welcome to our roving BBQ

 — Welcome To Nomad —

-Place your NOMAD on a secure/solid, non-combustible surface (on the ground, a stable table, or a metal stand) and away from anything that could catch fire or melt.
-We never recommend placing your grill directly on a plastic table, a fiberglass or a composite surface.
+Place your NOMAD on a secure/solid, non-combustible surface (on the ground, a stable table, or a metal stand).
+Never place your grill directly on a plastic table, or any composite surface, as they could melt or catch fire.

 For best results, we recommend using our NOMAD Fire (100% All-Natural Charcoal briquettes).
-9-12 bricks of NOMAD Fire is typically enough fuel to ensure a great grilling experience.
-Never overload your cookboxes.
+Load 9-12 bricks of NOMAD Fire for ripping hot searing temps with the hood open.
+Alternatively, for smoking with the hood closed, load 6-9 bricks of NOMAD Fire for a typical two-zone, offset cook.
+Never overload your cookboxes

 Use a chimney starter with NOMAD All-Natural Tumbleweed in the base to help quickly light your coals.
-Wait until charcoal is burning all the way through and covered in ash (usually about 30-40 minutes).
+Wait until charcoal is burning all the way through and covered in ash (usually 30+ minutes).
 Use tongs to safely load your charcoal across the fins of your cookbox for maximum airflow.

 Follow these tips for best results and to ensure your grill lasts a lifetime.